Shirakumo/radiance-tutorial/Part 4.md

       paste)))
 ```

-We first coerce the visibility to get a proper numerical value for it and hash the password if it is supplied.
-We then check if a password was supplied at all for the private visibility to ensure that you can't set it to private with no password at all.
-You could enforce even stricter password rules here if you so choose, but I have little interest for that.
+We first coerce the visibility to get a proper numerical value for it and make sure we get a valid password hash.
 Then we just add the fields to the paste object like usual.

 The editing process also needs some changes in case the visibility or password is changed.
 We also don't have a separated out editing function yet.
 Let's fix that while we're at it.